jailkey/baiser/README.md

 ```

 ## use
-Baiser has only two methodes (generate/extract), one for generating content and one for extracting data.
+Baiser has only two methods (generate/extract), one for generating content and one for extracting data.
-Here a littel example how to generate content.
+Here a little example how to generate content.

-create an instace of braiser
+Create an instance of braiser:
 ```javascript
 var baiser = new Baiser();
 ```

 Create a template, you can use a string or a function with comments for a multiline template.
-In this example we generate some markdown content
+In this example we generate some markdown content:
 ```javascript
 var template = function(){/*
 ###{{topic}}